mike-engel/gistcard/README.md

 I would love to see issues and pull requests to make this a better tool that works for people other than myself!

+### Rust bits

 This project only works with rust's 2018 edition.
 Thus, you must have version 1.31 or later.
-Once you have rust installed, you can then run `cargo build` to see it in action.
+Once you have rust installed (I recommend [rustup](https://rustup.sh)), you can then run `cargo build` to see it in action.
 This will download and compile all the dependencies in development mode.

 In theory, you can use now's [`now dev`](https://zeit.co/blog/now-dev), but as of this writing, the rust support still needs some work.
 In the meantime, you could build a simple binary that uses the library, or you can deploy it to your own [`zeit`](https://zeit.co) account.
 If you need help, please submit an issue and I'll be happy to try and help you out.

+### UI bits

+The UI is built with [Gatsby](https://gatsby.org), [Styled Components](https://styled-components.com), and [typescript](https://typescriptlang.org).
+To start, run `npm install` from within the site folder to download all of the dependencies.

+If you wish to use `now dev`, run that from the root directory.
+This should then be available at [http://localhost:3000](http://localhost:3000).

+To use Gatsby's develop mode, run `npm run dev` from wihin the `site` directory.
+The URL will be printed to the console, but it is usually [http://localhost:8000](http://localhost:8000).

 ## [License](LICENSE.md)